 - What does the temperature data graph in this interactive show?

-This interactive explainer is part of our Clue into Climate collection of resources.
+This video explainer is part of our Clue into Climate collection of resources.

-This interactive explainer is featured in our Clue into Climate e-book series.
+An interactive version of this explainer is featured in our Clue into Climate e-book series.
 Click on the tabs below to download our free e-books and subscribe to our iTunes U course.
 You can also visit our e-books page to view our other offerings.

 Learn about how climate change influences precipitation patterns and how it impacts our frozen landscape.